rust-lang/vscode-rust/README.md

-# VSCode reference clients for the RLS
+# VSCode reference client for the RLS

-This repo provides the RLS client for vscode built
-using the Language Server protocol.
+This repo provides the RLS client for vscode built using the Language Server protocol.
 You must setup the RLS to match the client.
 This plugin will start the RLS for you, assuming it is in your path.

 ## Instructions